 There are rock pools to explore at low tide, and Gyllyngvase Gardens are well worth a wander.
 Gylly Beach Café, as the name would suggest, is right on the beach.
 Popular with families, this is a great place to stop for lunch or afternoon coffee and cake.

 Porth Beach, Newquay

-Situated on the outskirts of Newquay, Porth beach is sheltered by the headland and makes an ideal stop if you’re exploring this area of Cornwall.
+Porth Beach is sheltered by the headland and makes an ideal stop if you’re exploring this area of Cornwall.
 The shallow stream that runs through the beach is great for a paddle, and the rock pools and caves offer opportunities to explore.

 East Looe Beach, Looe